21ideas-org/21ideas.org/content.en/docs/Theory/privacy/privatnost-v-seti-bitcoin.md

 ## Wallet history retrieval from third-party

-All bitcoin wallets must somehow obtain information about their balance and history, which may leak information about which [addresses](https://en.bitcoin.it/wiki/Address "Address") and [transactions](https://en.bitcoin.it/wiki/Transaction "Transaction") belong to them.
+All bitcoin wallets must somehow obtain information about their balance and history, which may leak information about which addresses and transactions belong to them.

 ### Blockchain explorer websites

 [Blockchain explorer websites](https://en.bitcoin.it/wiki/Block_chain_browser "Block chain browser") are commonly used.
-Some users even search for their [transaction](https://en.bitcoin.it/wiki/Transaction "Transaction") on those websites and refresh it until it reaches 3 [confirmations](https://en.bitcoin.it/wiki/Confirmation "Confirmation").
-This is very bad for privacy as the website can easily link the user's IP address to their bitcoin transaction (unless [tor](https://en.bitcoin.it/wiki/Tor "Tor") is used), and the queries to their website reveal that the [transaction](https://en.bitcoin.it/wiki/Transaction "Transaction") or [address](https://en.bitcoin.it/wiki/Address "Address") is of interest to somebody who has certain behavioural patterns.
+Some users even search for their transaction on those websites and refresh it until it reaches 3 [confirmations](https://en.bitcoin.it/wiki/Confirmation "Confirmation").
+This is very bad for privacy as the website can easily link the user's IP address to their bitcoin transaction (unless Tor is used), and the queries to their website reveal that the transaction or address is of interest to somebody who has certain behavioural patterns.

-To get information about your [transactions](https://en.bitcoin.it/wiki/Transaction "Transaction") it is much better to use your wallet software, not some website.
+To get information about your transactions it is much better to use your wallet software, not some website.

 ### BIP 37